-Students graduating Augsburg College with a Religion degree are well-positioned for a variety of career opportunities, including education, social service, community development, and congregational leadership.
+Students graduating Augsburg University with a Religion degree are well-positioned for a variety of career opportunities, including education, social service, community development, and congregational leadership.
 In addition, a Bachelor of Arts degree in Religion has prepared the way for numerous Auggies to attend graduate schools all over the country, including Princeton and Yale.

 More about studying Religion at Augsburg and preparing for a career

 The religion major is comprised of eight courses, five of which are electives.
 The relatively low number of overall courses makes the Religion major ideally suited for double majors.
 Many of our students pair a religion major with a major in psychology or communications or other complementary discipline.